hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

   public string Type;

   /// <summary>
-  /// The name of the test method.
+  /// The name of the test method, if it is not a method, empty
   /// </summary>
   public string Method;

   /// <summary>
-  /// The location of the assembly containing the test.
+  /// The name of the assembly containing the test(eg. MyNamespace.MyAssembly), if it is an assembly or not in an assembly, empty string
   /// </summary>
   public string Assembly;

+  /// <summary>
+  /// The mode of the test("PlayMode" or "EditMode")
+  /// </summary>
+  public string Mode;

   /// <summary>
   /// Index of parent in TestAdaptors array, -1 for root.